ESTI 2020 Annual Scientific Meeting

 Dear Colleagues and Friends,

-on behalf of the European Society of Thoracic Imaging, it is my great pleasure to welcome you to Oxford, England from June 04-06, 2020, to the 28th annual meeting of European Society of Thoracic Imaging.
+on behalf of the European Society of Thoracic Imaging, it is my great pleasure to welcome you to Oxford/UK, from June 04-06, 2020, to the 28th annual meeting of European Society of Thoracic Imaging.

 The conference will take place in the Mathematical Institute in the centre of Oxford, on the grounds of the old Radcliffe Infirmary, the site of the initial use of penicillin, and now known as the Radcliffe Observatory Quarter.
 The first Mathematical Institute, was completed in 1620, and the current in 2013, a beautiful building linking historic and modern Oxford.
 The Institute is within walking distance of the Oxford colleges, the historic buildings of Oxford, and the city train station.